equerlyn/Besties/README.md

 3. Install dependencies with the command `npm install`.
 4. Run the frontend application in development mode with the command `npm run dev`.

+### Database
+1. Open MongoDB Compass.
+2. Import the JSON file contained in the project.